Ross Hauser, MD Reviews Cervical Spine Instability and Potential Effects on Brain Physiology

 Ross Hauser, MD.

 Cervical spine instability can significantly impact a patient’s life.
-Yet, the diagnosis of cervical spine instability, the ability to get to the root cause of the patient’s problems is still perplexing to many health care providers.
+Yet, the accurate diagnosis of cervical spine instability and the ability of doctors to get to the root cause of the patient’s problems is still perplexing to many health care providers with the end result that a patient is not being helped.
 We see many people who have had many MRIs, CT scans, and x-rays, and hearing a different clinician give another explanation for their symptoms.
 Then with no immediate answers, the patient is thrust into a myriad of medications, treatments, and surgeries without relief.
 Eventually, the patient goes to pain management and is placed on long-term narcotics.
-Often the families and even spouses do not understand because the person “looks normal.”
-Brain Physiology is how the brain works.
+Often the families and even spouses do not understand because the person “looks normal” but the person is “off,” or not the “same person.”
+Brain Physiology is how the brain works, disrupted brain physiology is how the brain may not work correctly.
 In this review article, a brief description is offered of how cervical spine instability can impact brain physiology.

 Cervical Spine Instability Potential Effects on Brain Physiology

-All vascular and nerve tracks that travel to and from the brain go through the neck; as such cervical structural changes including instability can potentially affect brain physiology and give symptoms.
-Cervical instability is known to cause many symptoms including headaches, vision changes, brain fog, dizziness, weakness, drop attacks, and imbalance.
+All vascular (blood supply) and nerve tracks that travel to and from the brain go through the neck; as such cervical structural changes (a change in the curvature of the neck) including instability can potentially affect brain physiology and give symptoms.
+These symptoms may including headaches, vision changes, brain fog, dizziness, weakness, drop attacks, and imbalance.
 The cause of neurological issues that arise in cervical instability is unclear.
 One cause could be cervical instability affecting brain physiology.

 Carotid sheath compression – Low blood flow to the brain (Ischemia) can lead to drop attacks, brain fog, and other symptoms